Buying tips, techniques, and recipes, no matter how you like them.

-At Oleana, she combines these yolks with plenty of really good olive oil, tuna that's been slowly confited in more of that olive oil, along with some black olives and parsley.
-That's all well and good, and the tuna and olives are a nice addition to deviled eggs, but the real key to getting them to taste awesome is the perfect cooking coupled with the great olive oil and plenty of acid and salt.
+At Oleana, Sortun combines these yolks with plenty of really good olive oil, tuna that's been slowly confited in more of that olive oil, along with some black olives and parsley.
+That's all well and good, and the tuna and olives are a nice addition to deviled eggs, but the real key to getting them to taste awesome is the perfect cooking, coupled with the great olive oil and plenty of acid and salt.
 Anything tastes better with really good olive oil and more acid.

 Since then, I've had plenty of great deviled eggs.
 Our beer reviewer Nick Leiby makes some pretty mean ones (traditional, but well seasoned).
-The Spotted Pig makes the best I've ever had, and are the archetype for my own recipe these days (even more vinegar and salt than Ana's!).
+The Spotted Pig makes the best I've ever had, and they're the archetype for my own recipe these days (even more vinegar and salt than Ana's!).

-I like to boil more eggs than I need so that I can add extra yolks and overstuff each of the egg halves (I eat the leftover whites with some Frank's Red Hot—which I also add a dash of to the filling—or mix them into Hambone's dog food).
+I like to boil more eggs than I need so that I can add extra yolks and overstuff each of the egg halves.
+(I eat the leftover whites with some Frank's RedHot—I also add a dash of it to the filling—or mix them into Hambone's dog food.)
 You can never have too much egg yolk.
-Chives or parsley with some nice crunchy Maldon sea salt and a sprinkle of good paprika or crushed red pepper (Spanish piment d'Espelette if you're lucky, or a good planner) finish 'em off.
+Chives or parsley, with some nice crunchy Maldon sea salt and a sprinkle of good paprika or crushed red pepper (Spanish piment d'Espelette if you're lucky, or a good planner) finish 'em off.